 Family counselling also called family therapy is focused more on the family and issues arising from within the family system.
 This therapy is designed to help families learn new ways of communicating more effectively which will enhance and strengthen their closeness.
-Family therapy does not necessarily mean that all of the family members on involved in the therapy.
+Family counselling does not necessarily mean that all of the family members on involved in the therapy.
 Not all members need to be present to be working from a family systems perspective.
 Families may choose to pursue counselling when their are transitions within the family or life difficulties are beyond their normal ability to cope.
 There may also be historical issues from the parents childhood that are impacting the family now.

-Counselling helps to create a trusting safe relationship between the therapist and the family.
+Family counselling helps to create a trusting safe relationship between the therapist and the family.
 A sense of comfort with the therapist is of the utmost importance as you will be sharing intimate details of your life.
 Each family member is encouraged to share any concerns that they have.
 The counsellor works together with all family members to create a treatment plan and goals.

 Both the therapist and family work together to come up with goals.
-After developing goals the therapist will use her skills to assist the family in looking at their issues from an outside perspective.
+After developing goals the therapist will assist the family in looking at their issues from an outside perspective.
 The therapist will facilitate new communication by providing different skills training and strategies.
 The family practice the skills both in the session and between sessions, reporting back successes and challenges.
 This feedback helps to reinforce new learning and align the family in their goals.
 Although it can be challenging to change our patterns of communications it leads to growth and change.

 What to expect